 Step 2 - Flywheel Stuck

-If your kitchen sink garbage disposal makes a noise but won’t turn, the most likely cause of the problem is that the flywheel is stuck.
+If your kitchen sink garbage disposal makes a noise but won’t turn, the most likely cause of the problem is the flywheel is stuck.
 Unplug the unit and take the disposal Allen wrench that came with the unit.
 You should be able to find a hole in the center of the underside of the disposal unit.
 Insert the wrench in this and turn clockwise.
-At first, the wrench will turn slowly but will quicken as the wheels becomes unstuck.
+At first, the wrench will turn slowly but will quicken as the wheels become unstuck.
 Plug the disposal back in and try running it again.
 You might need to repeat the procedure a couple of times in order for it to work fully.

 Alternatively, with the unit unplugged, you can push a broom handle down through the sink to free the flywheel.
 When you’ve done this, plug the unit back in and press the reset button on the underside of the unit.
 Run some water from the faucet into the kitchen sink garbage disposal unit and start it to see if the problem has been rectified.